Quansight-Labs/ndindex/docs/slices.md

 1-based (1, 2, 3, ...).
 Thinking in terms of 0-based indexing requires some
 practice.

-For **negative** integers, indices index from the end of the array.
-These indices are necessarily 1-based (or rather, −1-based), since `0` already refers to the first element of the array. `-1` chooses the last element, `-2` the second-to-last, and so on.
+For **negative** integers, indices index from the end of the list.
+These indices are necessarily 1-based (or rather, −1-based), since `0` already refers to the first element of the list. `-1` chooses the last element, `-2` the second-to-last, and so on.
 For example, `a[-3]` picks the **third-to-last** element of `a`, in this case, `'e'`: